samangh/wamplv/README.md

 Use the `New Client.vi` to create a new WAMP client and then `Connect.vi` to connect.

-The router addres must be a fully formed address, for example use `ws://localhost:8080/` to connect to the localhost on port 8080 using WebSocket.
+The router address must be a fully formed address.
+Use `ws://localhost:8080/` to connect to the localhost on port 8080 using WebSocket.
 Use `tcp://localhost:8080/` to connect using RawSocket TCP.

+When using WebSocket, note that some WAMP routers (e.g. [Crossbar](https://crossbar.io/)) need a `/ws` sub-URI by default (i.e. the router address should be `ws://localhost:8080/ws`).

 ![Connecting](images/connecting.png)